 Meeting with each, very accomplished woman, I found that it was easy for them to talk about their work and their patients.
 These are women who can literally save lives, so I see where that would be easy to talk about.

 When the questioning turned personal, the answers didn’t come as easy.
 I suspect it’s because they rarely do think about themselves.
 They have so many others to consider.
 I found it to be in stark contrast to the interviews I conducted with women in the creative field.
 I suspect that is because, as creative women, we’re constantly in a state of expressing ourselves.
 It’s part of the process we have to leverage to make things for the brands we work for.

 Dr. Walsh’s experiment also stretched me to think more about what style means, who I show up as conducting interviews and how I write about my subjects.
 I found myself feeling really unworthy to interview these women.
-See, I work in retail, and while I love my job, I also think that the work I do isn’t as important when compared to these gals.
-These doctors can work anywhere in the world and they all chose to work at a hospital that embraces communities of people that the rest of the world discards.
+See, I work in retail, and while I love my job, I also think that the work I do isn’t as important when compared to them.
+These doctors can work anywhere in the world and they all choose to work at a hospital that embraces communities of people who the rest of the world discards.
 That is very different than debating red lipstick trends for spring.
 Don’t get me wrong, I still love retail, it’s just nice to get hit with a little perspective once and while.
 Helps with gratitude.

 What I also discovered through this process is that the doctors were feeling unworthy to be featured on a style blog.
 It was really hard for them to get out of their heads, be vulnerable in front of a camera, and have articles published about them.
 Worried texts were sent, articles were edited, fear was expressed.

 As I was reflecting about how everything transpired over the past few weeks, I realized that this perfectly illustrates how Meghan operates as a teacher.